geekboxzone/mmallow_docs_source.android.com/src/source/building.md

     $ apt-get install python

-## Gmake Version 3.82 ##

-There is a bug in `make` version 3.82 on Mac OS that prevents building Android.

-TODO: what the error looks like with GNU make 3.82 on older builds that don't explicitly detect it.

-Follow the instructions on the [Initializing](initializing.html) page for reverting GNU make from 3.82 to 3.81.

 ## Case Insensitive Filesystem ##

 If you are building on an HFS filesystem on Mac OS X, you may encounter an error such as